$\textit{In vivo}$ fundus imaging and computational refocusing with a diffuser-based fundus camera: Methods

 \subsection{Overview}

-At a high level, our computational imaging system is constructed by modifying a commercial non-mydriatic fundus camera with a diffuser-based camera similar to Antipa et al. \cite{antipa_diffusercam_2018}.
+A major challenge for \textit{in vivo} imaging arises from the requirement that the illumination and imaging optical pathways pass coaxially through the pupil.
+The cornea is much more reflective than the fundus, and the strong corneal reflections from the illumination light must be blocked from passing back through to the image sensor \cite{dehoog_optimal_2008}.
+In the computational imaging funduscope by Li et al. \cite{li_diffuser-based_2020}, this is achieved using crossed polarizers.
+This eliminates much of the backreflections, but also limits the signal from the fundus.
+For \textit{in vivo} imaging, the illumination power must be limited to within safe limits, which requires maximizing the amount of light collected from the fundus, especially for computational imaging where signal-to-noise ratio (SNR) is important.
+Therefore, to demonstrate feasibility of computational fundus imaging \textit{in vivo}, we used a modified commercial non-mydriatic fundus camera as the foundation for our system.
+Conventional clinical fundus cameras use an alternative optical design in a non 4-$f$ configuration with a holed mirror to eliminate the need for polarizers while keeping illumination and imaging pathways coaxial.
+This ensures a high SNR and short exposure time for \textit{in vivo} imaging.
+Our system utilizes a diffuser-based camera inspired by Antipa et al. \cite{antipa_diffusercam_2018}.
 An overview of the computational imaging workflow and system layout is shown in Fig. \ref{fig:overview}.
-Similar to the layout presented by Li et al. \cite{li_diffuser-based_2020}, a holographic diffuser is placed conjugate to the pupil.
+Similar to the layout presented by Li et al. \cite{li_diffuser-based_2020}, a holographic diffuser is placed conjugate to the ocular pupil.
 Then, an image sensor is positioned at an axial distance behind the diffuser that optimizes the sharpness of the PSF.
 The PSF is approximately linear and shift-invariant (LSI) in the transverse axis, meaning that the sensor measurement can be represented by a convolution of the object at a specific axial plane with the PSF corresponding to that plane.
 The PSF depends on the axial distance of the fundus behind the ocular lens and scales with this defocus error \cite{antipa_diffusercam_2018}.
 These PSFs are measured a single time to calibrate the system.
 For color fundus imaging, three consecutive images are collected in red, green, and blue illumination on a monochromatic sensor.
 The resulting image is deconvolved with the PSF calibration stack using a regularized inverse filter, and the most focused image is selected from the resulting focal stack.